 Hals meets Manet, Singer Sargent, Van Gogh

 This exhibition shows Frans Hals’s immense impact on these modern painters.
-For the first time, paintings by the famous seventeenth-century portrait painter are being shown alongside reactions to his work from other major eras of painting.
+For the first time, paintings by the famous 17th-century portrait painter are being shown alongside reactions to his work from other major eras of painting.

 Seeing works by Frans Hals alongside virtuoso work by the artists whom he inspired gives insight into how modern Frans Hals was in in their eyes: ‘Frans Hals, c’est un moderne’.

-The exhibition has been supported by Beminnaers, BankGiro Loterij, Van Toorn Scholten Stichting, Turing Foundation, VSBfonds, Fonds 21, Mondriaan Fund, Friends of the Frans Hals Museum, the municipality of Haarlem, Blockbusterfund and by the Dutch government: an indemnity grant has been provided by the Cultural Heritage Agency of the Netherlands on behalf of the Minister of Education, Culture and Science.
+The exhibition has been supported by Beminnaers, BankGiro Loterij, Van Toorn Scholten Stichting, Turing Foundation, VSBfonds, Fonds 21, Mondriaan Fund, Friends of the Frans Hals Museum, the municipality of Haarlem, Blockbusterfund and by the Dutch government.
+An indemnity grant has been provided by the Cultural Heritage Agency of the Netherlands on behalf of the Minister of Education, Culture and Science.